House of Astiruwa: Astiruwa

 Astiruwa, also Astiru, was the first known ruler of the dynasty named after him.
 Bearing the titles of country-lord, hero, and king, he ruled at the end of the 9th and the beginning of the 8th century BC, possibly between 848 and 790 BC.
 It is not known if he had any predecessors from the same dynastic line, but it is known that two or more unknown kings of some dynastic line occupied the throne of Carchemish between him and the last known preceding ruler of Carchemish, Sangara (last mentioned in Assyrian sources in 848 BC).
 King Astiruwa is not known from his own inscriptions but is mentioned in inscriptions of his successors or servants.
 The only fact known about his time of rule is that he built craft houses.
-Before his death, Astiruwa chose his immediate successor Yariri as a regent for his underage son Kamani and his brothers.
+Before his death, Astiruwa chose his immediate successor Yariri as regent for his underage son Kamani and his brothers.